digital-medicine/ndemobil-website/content/research/index.md

     content:
       title: iSpatial
       text:
-        - A smartphone app project
+        - "A smartphone app project"
-        - Aim to detect the dementia in the early stage by passively observing users walking pattern
+        - "Aim to detect the dementia in the early stage by passively observing users walking pattern"
       align: center

     design: